facebook

 • Providing a service

-If you work as a service provider, for example a Plumber, Builder or Electrician, you will need what’s known as “carriage of own goods”.
+If you work as a service provider, for example, a Plumber, Builder or Electrician, you will need what’s known as “carriage of own goods”.
 This type of policy is required when you are transporting your own goods in your Van, for example, your tools.
 Additional tool insurance can also be purchased to further enhance your level of cover.

 • Delivering Goods

 If you are delivering goods which you don’t own, you need a policy that will cover you for “carriage of goods for hire & reward”.
-In simply terms, this type of policy is needed when you get paid to deliver goods that you don’t own and is usually referred to as Courier insurance.
+In simple terms, this type of policy is needed when you get paid to deliver goods that you don’t own and is usually referred to as Courier insurance.

 • Food Service